Graph neural network-based structural classification of glass-forming liquids and its interpretation via self-attention mechanism: Methods

 The results of the radial distribution function $g(r)$ and the self-part of the intermediate scattering function $F_s(k, t)$ are found in Supplementary Fig.~S1(a) and S1(b) of the supplementary material, respectively.
 Furthermore, the temperature-dependent behavior of the structural $\alpha$-relaxation time $\tau_\alpha$, which was determined from $F_s(k, t)$, is illustrated in Fig.~S1(c) of the supplementary material.
 The onset temperature $T_0$, below which $F_\mathrm{s}(k, t)$ begins to develop a two-step relaxation, was estimated to be $T_0 = 0.3$.~\cite{kim2013Multiple} Furthermore, based on the power-law divergence behavior predicted by the mode-coupling theory, the critical temperature was estimated as $T_\mathrm{c} = 0.198$.~\cite{kim2013Multiple} Another glass transition temperature, identified as the divergence temperature of $\tau_\alpha$, was estimated as $T_\mathrm{K}=0.181$ using the Vogel--Fulcher--Tammann equation, $\tau_\alpha = \tau_0 \exp(D/ (T-T_\mathrm{K}))$, as shown in Fig.~S1(c).
 Thus, the temperature range examined in this study involves a deeply supercooled regime above the glass transition temperature.
 The temperature dependence of the potential energy is displayed in Fig.~S1(d) of the supplementary material.

-\subsection{GNN and Self-Attention mechanism}
+\subsection{GNN and self-attention mechanism}

-In general, the GNN is a neural network model designed to exploit the capabilities of ML within graph-structured data.
-It exploits the inherent nature of graph data as its input and iteratively updates information associated with the nodes and edges present in the input graph through message passing.
-Therefore, the GNN eliminates the requirement for introducing features manually, allowing automatic discovery of features.
-This GNN approach becomes particularly appropriate when applied to many particle systems since it effectively retains the three-dimensional structural information.

 The schematic picture of our GNN architecture is depicted in Fig.~\ref{fig:GNN}.
 The particle configuration can be represented by embedding features of particle types and connections between pairs of particles as attributes of nodes and edges of the graph structure, respectively.
 Specifically, we utilize the particle type (type 1 or type 2) as input feature vectors for the graph nodes.
 A pair of particles are treated as neighbors, forming an edge when their distance is smaller than $r_\mathrm{cut}=1.8$.
 The relative coordinates of the pair of neighboring particles serve as input features for the edges.
 The value of $r_\mathrm{cut}=1.8$ corresponds to the first minimum length of the radial distribution functions $g(r)$ of large particles (type 2).
+Note that this GNN approach is particularly appropriate when applied to many particle systems since it effectively retains the three-dimensional structural information.

 Consider a graph $G(V, E)$, where $V$ represents the set of nodes and $E$ denotes the set of edges.
 For any pair of nodes $v$ and $u$ belonging to $V$, an edge connecting $v$ and $u$ is denoted as $e_{v, u}$.
 The collection of nodes neighboring a node $v\in V$ is represented as $N(v)$.
 The initial step involves an encoding procedure using the input feature vectors $\vec{h}^\mathrm{in}_v$ and $\vec{h}^\mathrm{in}_{e_{v,u}}$ for a node $v\in V$ and an edge $e\in E$, respectively.
 This procedure is described as follows: